adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ---

-While the use of gradient-based optimization is ubiquitous in machine learning, the usage of Jacobians and second-order-optimization via Hessians remains scarce.
+While the use of gradient-based optimization is ubiquitous in machine learning, the usage of Jacobians and second-order-optimization via Hessians remains scarce due to high computational costs.
-This often motivated by the high computational cost of these matrices.
 However, in numerous applications within scientific machine learning, Jacobians and Hessians exhibit sparsity, a characteristic that–when leveraged–has the potential to vastly accelerate computation.
 While the use of **Automatic Differentiation** (AD) via frameworks and programming languages like PyTorch, JAX and Julia is ubiquitous, **sparse AD** is mostly unknown.